Mortal Kombat: Deadly Alliance: Characters

 Deadly Alliance is notable for being the only game in the main series that does not feature Liu Kang as a playable character, as he and Shao Kahn only appear in the introduction video.
 Also mentioned in Konquest are the deaths of Goro, Kabal, Motaro, and Sheeva, but they would later appear in sequels.
 The Dragon King mentioned in the game would later appear as Onaga in the sequel Mortal Kombat: Deception.

-Due to hardware limitations, the Game Boy Advance port of Deadly Alliance features 12 of the 21 playable characters: Frost, Jax, Kano, Kung Lao, Kenshi, Kitana, Li Mei, Quan Chi, Scorpion, Shang Tsung, Sonya Blade, and Sub-Zero.
+Due to hardware limitations, the Game Boy Advance port of Deadly Alliance features only 12 of the 21 playable characters: Frost, Jax, Kano, Kung Lao, Kenshi, Kitana, Li Mei, Quan Chi, Scorpion, Shang Tsung, Sonya Blade, and Sub-Zero.
 A second port, subtitled Tournament Edition, retains only Quan Chi, Scorpion, and Shang Tsung, while adding Bo' Rai Cho, Cyrax, Drahmin, Hsu Hao, Johnny Cage, Mavado, Nitara, Raiden, and Reptile.
 Tournament Edition also adds three extra characters that were not present in the other versions: Sektor (a Cyrax palette swap), Noob Saibot (a Scorpion palette swap), and Sareena from the action-adventure spin-off Mortal Kombat Mythologies: Sub-Zero.
 Both versions exclude Blaze, Mokap, and Moloch.
 Tournament Edition is the only Mortal Kombat fighting game that does not feature Sub-Zero in any form.
 However, Noob Saibot would be revealed as the original Sub-Zero in Mortal Kombat: Deception.